Andrea2799/Parcial1/README.md

 # Project status
 Project status
-The project is currently in the development, beta testing, production phase.
+The project is currently completed and ready for production